Summer essentials

 Three types of cooling mat

-Pressure-activated gel mats absorb body heat when your dog lies down.
-No prep needed, and they recharge themselves after 15–20 minutes.
-The downside is puncture risk from heavy chewers.
+Pressure-activated gel mats are the most popular type and what we focused most testing on.
+The gel inside absorbs body heat when your dog lies down, dropping the surface temperature by 5–8°C. No prep needed — they recharge themselves after 15–20 minutes off contact.
+The one downside is puncture risk from heavy chewers.

-Water-filled mats circulate cold water inside for very effective cooling, but they are heavy, can leak, and need refilling.
+Water-filled mats circulate cold water inside for very effective cooling — useful in sustained high heat.
+But they are heavier, can leak, and need refilling.
+If your dog stays in one spot for hours in very hot weather, a water-filled mat may outperform gel.

-Elevated mesh beds use a raised frame for airflow underneath.
-Extremely durable with no gel to leak, but they are less portable and not technically a mat.
+Elevated mesh beds use a raised frame that allows airflow underneath.
+Extremely durable with no gel to leak, and excellent for outdoor use.
+The trade-off is bulk — they are not portable and do not fit in crates or car boots easily.

-For most UK dog owners, a pressure-activated gel mat is the best balance of convenience and performance.
+For most UK dog owners, a pressure-activated gel mat gives the best balance of cooling performance, convenience and portability.
+That is what all five of our picks use.

 How to choose the right size